 Cotton Thompson

-Some of Cotton Thompson's most popular tracks include How Long, How Long (Must I Wait For You?), How Long Must I Wait, How Long (Must I Wait for You)?, How Long Must I Wait?.
-Listen to these songs and discover more from their extensive catalog.
+Cotton Thompson's most-played tracks include How Long, How Long (Must I Wait For You?), How Long Must I Wait, How Long (Must I Wait for You)?, How Long Must I Wait?.
+Listen to these songs and explore more from their catalog on this page.

-Cotton Thompson was an excellent blues/western swing fiddler and vocalist best known through his several stints with Johnnie Lee Wills, and with whom he cut the definitive western swing version of Kok...
+Cotton Thompson was an excellent blues/western swing fiddler and vocalist best known through his several stints with Johnnie Lee Wills, and with whom he cut the definitive western swing version of Kokomo Arnold's blues classic "Milk Cow Blues" in 194...
 Read the full biography on this page.

-You can find Cotton Thompson vinyl records and merchandise on eBay.
-We feature a curated selection of vinyl releases and collectibles available for purchase.
+You can find Cotton Thompson vinyl records, CDs and collectibles on eBay.
+Browse the selection of new and used releases available for purchase.

 Follow Cotton Thompson